-The beauty and elegance of Portrait of a Lady on Fire is indescribable, the sensation and contagiousness of the love story will no doubt go down in cinematic history.
+The beauty and elegance of Portrait of a Lady on Fire are indescribable.
+The sensation and contagiousness of this love story will no doubt go down in cinematic history.
 Like Call Me by Your Name, Portrait succeeds in capturing a delicate intimacy unlike nothing cinema has ever given, its chillingly perfect in its slow dance into romance.

-It’s about lost love, the imagery of a haunting white dressed lover reminds us of the inevitable as it’s a memoir of a character’s love story.
-The perfect word to describe Portrait of a Lady on Fire is nonchalant, Céline Sciamma captures timeless ambiguity as although it’s a period piece, it belongs as a film today.
+Within its themes of lost love, the imagery of a haunting white dressed lover reminds us of the inevitable as it is a memoir of a character’s love story.
+The perfect word to describe Portrait of a Lady on Fire is nonchalant, Céline Sciamma captures timeless ambiguity as although it is a period piece, it belongs as a film today.

-This is perhaps the most intimate film ever made, the experience of watching is unmatched with its delicate flow into intimacy that chills to the bone.
-The film is ravishingly-made and a sensual overload full of silent eroticism, you can’t help but desire this to be a reality, there is a pitch-perfect match to the equality and balance between the two- seen visually and in the looks they give each other.
+This is perhaps the most intimate film ever made, the experience of watching is unmatched with its delicate flow into an intimacy that chills to the bone.
+The film is ravishingly-made and a sensual overload full of silent eroticism, you cannot help but desire this to be a reality.
+There is a pitch-perfect match to the equality and balance between the two- seen visually and within the looks they give each other.
 The cinematography and direction are sublime, like Marianne’s paintings, every frame is a sensual overload in beauty and sublimity.

-The film stars two strikingly inwards performances by Noémie Merlant and Adèle Haenel, there is a love dialogue that steps beyond convention into a place of inner desire and from their soothing chemistry what you get is a flourishing of intimate love, the real kind.
-The film is paced slowly to draw you slowly into the gaze upon which Merlant’s Marianne observes a constant, eventually transferring to a different kind of spectatorship, where we are welcomed to view upon their romance.
+The film stars two strikingly inwards performances by Merlant and Haenel.
+There is a love dialogue that steps beyond convention and into a place of inner desire.
+From their soothing chemistry what you get is a flourishing of intimate love, the real kind.
+The film is paced slowly to draw you into the gaze upon which Merlant’s Marianne observes a constant, eventually transferring to a different kind of spectatorship, where we are welcomed to view upon their romance.

-Painting can be portrayed in many ways, Sciamma uses it to capture gesture, rhythm and a dance of movement which parallels to carefully paced ascent into love.
-You will undoubtedly be left broken-hearted, that is down to the pristine crafting of a intimate tale of romance, with blossoming passion oozing off the screen which makes the ending all the more impactful.
-Additionally, there is a sort-of-constellation of cinema unveiling itself in the closing frames, with a Hitchcockian take, Sciamma’s stages a space in which we stare upon knowingly in the line of the camera’s vision.
+Painting can be portrayed in many ways, Sciamma uses it to capture gesture, rhythm, and dance of movement which parallels to carefully paced ascent into love.
+You will undoubtedly be left broken-hearted.
+This is down to the pristine crafting of an intimate tale of romance, with blossoming passion oozing off the screen which makes the ending all the more impactful.
+Additionally, there is a sort-of-constellation of cinema unveiling itself in the closing frames.
+With a Hitchcockian take, Sciamma’s stages a space in which we stare upon knowingly in the line of the camera’s vision.
 It really creates an admiration of cinema and the delicacy of which a romance can touch you.

 Portrait of a Lady on Fire oozes elegance and is nonchalant in its intimacy and exploration of now-which-is-one of cinema’s greatest love stories.
-Claire Mathon’s cinematography is beautifully sublime, visually and passionately you can’t help but to awe upon the masterful nature of Sciamma’s film backed by two sensually overloading performances.
+Claire Mathon’s cinematography is beautifully sublime.
+Visually and passionately, you cannot help but awe upon the masterful nature of Sciamma’s film backed by two sensually overloading performances.